open/close all folders

 - Loophole Abuse: Immortals are not allowed to use direct offensive force on mortals, but he can still make creative use of teleportation.

-- Reforged into a Minion: Is one of the Corrupted Souls that is bound to The Maw's True Final Boss form.
+- Reforged into a Minion: During the True Final Boss fight, he is one of the Corrupted Souls that is bound to The Maw.

 - Weaponized Teleportation: Uses it when assisting Kyrie in a fight, warping enemies that cannot swim into nearby water.
 He also uses it when attempting to murder Kyrie and her companions later in the game; in addition to his classic "drowning via teleportation" tactic, Primus is happy to teleport one hero into another, damaging one and instantly killing the other.